kbatseli/TTr1SVD/README.md

 Use this function to compute the TTr1 decomposition.

-* [Atilde,sigmas,outerprod,T]=getAtilde(U,S,V,sigmaI,n)
+* Atilde=getAtilde(U,sigmas,V,sigmaI,n)

-Use this function to compute a rank-R approximation of A from the TTr1 decomposition.
-Also returns the orthogonal outer product factors.
+Use this function to compute a rank-R approximation Atilde of A from the TTr1 decomposition.

 * demo.m

-Small demo that illustrates the use of ttr1svd.m and getAtilde.m.
+Small demo that illustrates the use of ttr1svd.m, getAtilde.m and leave2ind.m.

 2. Reference
 ------------